anon2anon/esterpad/frontend/README.md

 This is the frontend of the Esterpad.

-Basically, you'll want to go to main [esterpad-backend repo](https://github.com/anon2anon/esterpad-backend).
+Basically, you'll want to go to main [esterpad repo](https://github.com/anon2anon/esterpad).

 ## Setting up dev environment: